 Winter officially starts Dec.
 21 but we all know that it seems to arrive much sooner than that.
 Especially those of us who are particular about our lawn care in Atlanta.
 The winter climate in Georgia typically calls for a fair amount of snow and the occasional ice storm.
 Whether or not the frost this year is intense, it’s still important that we keep up proper seasonal lawn care during the cold weather (i.e. dormant season).
 Keep your lawn lush, green, and beautiful come next spring with these winter lawn care tips!

 - Lawns can easily be over-watered during the winter if your sprinkler system is still calibrated for the summer growing season.
 Make sure to consult with your lawn care provider for a winter tailored sprinkler schedule.
 We however still recommend maintaining the standard one inch of water per week.
 Any more than that might be overkill because warm-season grasses that make up the vast majority of lawns in Georgia aren’t soaking up as much water as they did back in summer.

 - Avoid allowing heavy traffic on the lawn.
-During the summer time this is okay because turfgrass is springy and resilient.
+During the summertime this is OK because turfgrass is springy and resilient.
 But while grass is dormant it becomes brittle and weak, this is because grass redirects its energy to the root system during dormancy periods.
 Look out for heavy traffic especially in the morning when the grass is covered by the morning frost.
-Grass is usually more susceptible to damage in the morning because of the frost.
+The grass is usually more susceptible to damage in the morning because of the frost.

-If you have any questions about lawn care in Atlanta, GA or would like help maintaining your lawn this winter then feel free to share your thoughts and opinions below.
+If you have any questions about lawn care in Atlanta or would like help maintaining your lawn this winter then feel free to share your thoughts and opinions below.